MaxLChao/streamlit-webspace/README.md

 # Welcome to streamlit app for BMI 530
-Project for Max Chao, Aridana Kim Silva, Haotian Xu, & Eliezer Arevera
+Project for Max Chao, Ariadna Kim Silva, Haotian Xu, & Eliezer Arevera

 Goals: Modeling Death in a patient cohort gathered by Janos Hajagos about length of stay.